The Joint Commission (TJC) has a definition of a hand-off, and it shows the inseparable relationship between patient hand-offs and communication:

 2. Connect Directly and Instantly

-Vocera technology shines brilliantly in hand-off communication by enabling care team members to connect directly and instantly, with no need to know names or numbers.
-The software system routes calls (and texts, alerts, and alarms) by name, role, or group, with automatic escalation paths.
+Vocera technology helps solve that by enabling care team members to connect directly and instantly, with no need to know names or numbers.
+The software system routes calls, messages, and notifications with automatic escalation paths.

-A hand-off could require a conversation between two people, or it could require a group meeting.
-With Vocera technology, you can call dispersed members of a broadcast group with the single touch of a button.
+When a hand-off requires a group meeting, use Vocera technology to call members of a broadcast group with the single touch of a button.

 3. Enhance Hand-Offs with Information in Context

-Tips four and eight are closely linked.
+Tips four and eight are closely related.
 Tip four is about combining information and communicating it in a consolidated way, and tip eight is about integrating the EHR with other technologies.
-It’s all about getting more complete information more easily.
+The goal is to get more complete information more easily.

-Look for a communication platform that can be unified with other clinical and operational systems, including the EHR, and leverage system integration to automate portions of the hand-off template.
-The Vocera Platform integrates with most systems used in hospitals today – more than 140 in all.
-This means you have more information; for example, our platform has the ability to provide a record of clinically significant alarms that have taken place during a clinician’s shift.
-What’s been happening over the last 12 hours is relevant for next 12 hours; we strengthen the integrity of the information trail.
+Look for a communication platform that can integrate with other clinical and operational systems, including the EHR, and leverage system integration to automate portions of the hand-off template.
+The Vocera Platform integrates with the systems you use – more than 150 in all.
+This means you have more information to inform clinical decision making.

 4. Address Organizational and Cultural Aspects